baheithold/BAH-Programming-Language/src/environment/README.md

 ## Implementing environments and scope
 The purpose of an environment is two fold: to hold the bindings between variables and their values and to implement scope.
 The `environment` structure is simply a list of parallel lists.
 A new environment is created using the `createEnvironment` function.
 The new environment created by `createEnvironment` has no bindings and is represented internally as two empty lists in a list.

+** The use of `table` in this document refers to the list of parallel lists used in the environment structure to store the bindings between identifiers and values;

 The environment subsystem provides six basic operation:
 * `createEnvironment` creates and returns an empty environment.
 The new empty environment consists of one empty table in the list of tables.
 * `lookupEnvironment` searches for a variable starting from the most local table and proceeding to the most outer table.
 The value of the first occurrence of the queried variable is returned.